vijay-ravichandran/Lossless-Data-Compression/README.md

 For any program, if there are many segments of the code that can be run in parallel, considerable speed up can be achieved by running the code on a GPU as opposed to CPU.

 ### Algorithm to optimize
-Encoding voxel of data using Exponential Golomb encoding for lossless compression usingLorenzo Predictor.
+Encoding voxel of data using Exponential Golomb encoding for lossless compression using Lorenzo Predictor.

 [1] P. Lindstrom et al. , "Fast and Efficient Compression of Floating-Point Data", *IEEE Transactions on Visualization and Computer Graphics 12(5):1245-50 · September 2006*